Anchors Part 2 – Anchoring Your Boat

 Hot Springs Cove

-Hot Springs Cove in Maquinna Provincial Park northwest of Tofino in Clayoquot Sound – a UNESCO Biosphere Reserve – are geothermal hot springs backed by amazing scenery.
+Hot Springs Cove in Maquinna Provincial Park, northwest of Tofino in Clayoquot Sound – a UNESCO Biosphere Reserve – is a geothermal hot springs backed by amazing scenery.
 To access the hot springs, anchor the boat and then enjoy a 2km walk along well-maintained boardwalks and wooden stairs through lush rainforest to get to the natural hot springs.
 There, you can take a long soak.

 Additional Destinations Recommended by Pacific Yachting